-Though Francis Lovelace set out the guidelines for what would become the Boston Post Road, it was King Charles II’s idea.
+Though Francis Lovelace set out the guidelines for what would become the Boston Post Road, King Charles II had the idea first.

-Charles had decided to seize the tiny colony of Niew Netherland and give it to his brother, the Duke of York.
+Charles had decided to seize the tiny colony of New Netherland and give it to his brother, the Duke of York.
 He sent four warships to the settlement and demanded the Dutch surrender.
 They did.
-Charles appointed (brother of the poet Robert Lovelace) royal governor.
-Charles wanted to knit his English colonies together more closely – especially since the Dutch just might try to recapture New York.
+Charles appointed Francis Lovelace, brother of the poet Robert Lovelace. as royal governor.
+He wanted to knit his English colonies together more closely – especially since the Dutch just might try to recapture New York.